All Episodes

 And there are people both within and outside the medical establishment who are quacks.

-So I guess what I want to know from you is how do you, like the average person thinks, well, I'll know who's a quack because based on who has a medical license or not.
+So I guess what I want to know from you is, how do you, like the average person thinks, well, I'll know who's a quack because based on who has a medical license or not, you know, like that's the level of their analysis.

-Well, first of all, uh a bigger answer to your question is that it's it's not the role of any government or any corporation to decide for us what is true or not true about medicine.
+Well, first of all, a bigger answer to your question is that it's not the role of any government or any corporation to decide for us what is true or not true about medicine.

 No, and I completely agree with you.

-But you as an individual then have to make your own judgment.
+People should be able to operate however they want, but you as an individual then have to make your own judgment.

 Correct, correct.